daveparsons.com DP Home feature story

 Willard Hurelle's good conduct medal

 Willard Hurelle's Army Good Conduct Medal.
-(After three consecutive years of service, the medal was awarded on a selective basis to each Soldier who distinguished themselves from their fellow Soldiers by their exemplary conduct, efficiency, and fidelity).
+(After three consecutive years of service, the medal was awarded on a selective basis to each Soldier who distinguished themselves from their fellow Soldiers by their exemplary conduct, efficiency, and fidelity)

 Carbine

-Willard served in the Army April 17, 1941 to October 17, 1945 in the European Theatre of Operations as a Operations Sgt in Normandy, Northern France, Ardennes, Rhineland and Central Europe with the following badges:
+Willard served in the Army April 17, 1941 to October 17, 1945 in the European Theater of Operations as a Operations Sgt in Normandy, Northern France, Ardennes, Rhineland and Central Europe with the following badges:

-• Combat infantryman Badge EX Carbine - The badge is awarded to infantrymen in the rank of colonel and below, who fought in active ground combat while assigned as members of Infantry unit of brigade size or smaller at any time after 6 December 1941.
+• Combat infantryman Badge EX Carbine - The badge is awarded to infantrymen in the rank of colonel and below, who fought in active ground combat while assigned as members of Infantry unit of brigade size or smaller at any time after 6 December 1941. -- Also in the 90th, an officer in the 358th infantry, Major Burns commented in a letter after he received his Combat Infantryman Badge, that "...all of us consider it our highest award, above any other medal, for it is limited to front line fighting troops."

 • European-African-Middle Eastern Theater Ribbon with five bronze Campaign stars representing five campaigns.
 (Five bronze Campaign stars are then represented by one Silver Battle Star)